Lexeor/lex-todos/README.md

 ## Features

-- Initial 5 todos fetched from (JSON Placeholder API)[https://jsonplaceholder.typicode.com].
+- Initial 5 todos fetched from [JSON Placeholder API](https://jsonplaceholder.typicode.com).
 - Todos state is syncronized with localStorage and managed by Redux Toolkit.
 - Clear all finished tasks in one click (or tap).
 - Mobile friendly.